pawaspy/Diabetes/README.md

 - Recall
 - F1-score

-The confusion matrix is also printed to provide a more detailed breakdown of the model's performance.
+The confusion matrix and classification report are also printed to provide a more detailed breakdown of the model's performance.